codio/knowledge/source/instructors/authoring/guides/hide_folders.rst

 .. meta::
-   :description: Hiding folders
+   :description: Hiding folders in the file tree as a means of organizing code samples.

 Hiding folders
 ==============

-Your content will often want to show code samples.
-Codio's recommended approach is to put each set of code samples into a dedicated folder.
-Then, using **Show Folders** on :ref:`page settings <show-hide-folders>`, you can specify this folder.
+You can organize your code samples in a dedicated folder and then use **Show Folders** on :ref:`page settings <show-hide-folders>`to specify this folder.
 All non-specified folders are hidden from view in the file tree.